How to save for a big purchase

 Don’t forget to account for less obvious expenses like car maintenance, property taxes, ancillary wedding expenses (invitations, hotel accommodations, service charges and tips) etc.

 To use the zero-based budgeting method, start by adding up your mandatory monthly expenses and subtracting this amount from your monthly income.
 Then take anything leftover and put it toward fun expenses or savings.
-If you need help, check out our guide on budgeting for beginners.

 Cut back where you can